bl4ckj4c/Office-Queue-Management/Retrospective/Retrospective-Template.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
+We estimated a more hours for some tasks that we did't know very well (e.g. testing) and actually we spent less time; for other tasks we assigned less hours than needed and so we ended up with more spent time.
+These problems occurred because we didn't know each other capabilities and skills, so we cannot estimate the right time needed for each task.

 - What lessons did you learn (both positive and negative) in this sprint?
+We have to think of what we want to do and agree on some kind of data exchanged between frontend and backend, so basically a better planning before starting the actual work.

 - Which improvement goals set in the previous retrospective were you able to achieve?
+No one, this is the first retrospective.

 - Which ones you were not able to achieve?
 Why?
+No one, this is the first retrospective.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
+The most important thing is a better communication between team members and a more tight team coordination.

 > Propose one or two

 - One thing you are proud of as a Team!!
+Even though we had some problems in communication and coordination, we managed to complete most of the tasks respecting person hours limit.